-AInspector WCAG is an add-on for the Firefox browser that, when activated, automatically analyzes the page loaded in the active tab for compliance with accessibility requirements defined by the World Wide Web Consortium (W3C), and for proper use of accessibility features defined by the current HTML Standard (previously known as HTML5).
+AInspector for Firefox is an open source add-on for the Firefox browser that, when activated, automatically analyzes the page loaded in the active tab for compliance with accessibility requirements defined by the World Wide Web Consortium (W3C), and for proper use of accessibility features defined by the current HTML Standard (previously known as HTML5).

 Web Accessibility Standards

-Each evaluation rule that AInspector WCAG uses is based on one or more of the requirements and features from the following widely-accepted standards:
+Each evaluation rule that AInspector for Firefox is based on one or more of the requirements and features from the following widely-accepted standards:

 - Web Content Accessibility Guidelines (WCAG) Success Criteria